- What is an Investment Holding Company in Singapore?

 The interest paid on loans is also a deductible expense.

-Statutory and regulatory expenses are the expenses spent to keep your company stay compliant with local laws (e.g. Singapore Companies Act and other related laws).
+Statutory and regulatory expenses are the expenses spent to keep your company compliant with local laws (e.g. Singapore Companies Act and other related laws).

 Some typical examples are: